ON BOOKS:

 “The victim couldn’t summon up brand-new colors, spread them across the pages, make a brilliant new-age rainbow, toss it up into the sky, and let it spill royal purple raindrops onto my tongue.”

-“The Broken Wings” by Kahlil Gibran, Lebanese poet and writer (1883-1931), what a beautiful read!
+The Broken Wings by Kahlil Gibran, Lebanese poet and writer (1883-1931), what a beautiful read!
 The ending is tragic, but the inspiration on Love and Life, and the evil that men do to compromise those seeking to attain it, bodes well with me against the backdrop of a love-starved world.
 Some of the pondering on the stations of men and women, with regards to arranged marriages, bearing children, political and religious leadership also provides some food for thought.
-The prose and poetry is almost lyrical, and reads like a beautiful song, weaved throughout its 128 pages.
+The prose and poetry are lyrical, and reads like a beautiful song in just 128 pages.

-On Sincerity: “…until now I have distilled only one truth out of the whole matter, and this truth is sincerity, which makes all our deeds beautiful and honorable.”
+On Sincerity: “… until now I have distilled only one truth out of the whole matter, and this truth is sincerity, which makes all our deeds beautiful and honorable.”

 On Women Having/Not Having Children, and the root of the perception thereof: “A barren woman is looked upon with disdain everywhere because of most men’s desire to perpetuate themselves throughout posterity.”